Geʽez: History and literature

 In addition to the Bible including the Deuterocanonical books, there are many medieval and early modern original texts.
 Most important works are also the literature of the Eritrean Orthodox Tewahedo Church and Ethiopian Orthodox Tewahedo Church, which include Christian liturgy (service books, prayers, hymns), hagiographies, and Patristic literature.
 For example, around 200 texts were written about indigenous Ethiopian saints from the fourteenth through the nineteenth century.
 Traditional education was the responsibility of priests and monks.
 "The Church thus constituted the custodian of the nation's culture", says Richard Pankhurst, who describes the traditional education as follows:

 Traditional education was largely biblical.
 It began with the learning of the alphabet, or more properly, syllabary...
 The student's second grade comprised the memorization of the first chapter of the first Epistle General of St. John in Geez.
 The study of writing would probably also begin at this time, and particularly in more modern times some arithmetic might be added.
 In the third stage the Acts of the Apostles were studied, while certain prayers were also learnt, and writing and arithmetic continued. ...
 The fourth stage began with the study of the Psalms of David and was considered an important landmark in a child's education, being celebrated by the parents with a feast to which the teacher, father confessor, relatives and neighbours were invited.
 A boy who had reached this stage would moreover usually be able to write, and might act as a letter writer.

 However, works of history and chronography, ecclesiastical and civil law, philology, medicine, and letters were also written in Geʽez.

-Significant collections of Ethiopian manuscripts are found outside of Ethiopia in France, Italy, the United Kingdom, and the United States.
+Significant Ethiopian manuscript collections are found in France, Italy, the United Kingdom, and the United States.
 The collection in the British Library comprises some 800 manuscripts dating from the 15th to the 20th centuries, notably including magical and divinatory scrolls, and illuminated manuscripts of the 16th to 17th centuries.
-It was initiated by a donation of 74 codices by the Church of England Missionary Society in the 1830s and 1840s, and substantially expanded by 349 codices, looted by the British from the Emperor Tewodros II's capital at Magdala in the 1868 Expedition to Abyssinia.
+It was initiated by a donation of 74 codices by the Church of England Missionary Society in the 1830s and 1840s, and substantially expanded by 349 codices, looted by the British from the Emperor Tewodros II's capital after his suicide at Magdala during the British expedition to Abyssinia.
 The Metropolitan Museum of Art in New York City has at least two illuminated manuscripts in Geʽez.